Nicrob64/ImageSelector/README.md

 - Added rotation support to the cropping activity
 - Changed the cropping crop mode to circle
 - Fixed bugs with some images not loading in
+- Added basic video support.
+Don't know how this will work with cropping or preview activities, so make sure that is handled correctly.

 ## TODO

 - Update library to request READ and WRITE permissions on android Marshmallow+
+- Add a Video + Image picker
+- Add video playback in thumbnails/preview (not sure if I should do that or not)
+- Change photo icon to a video icon for the camera preview while in video mode

 ## Quick start